 As was discussed above, the length and intensity of these withdrawals will be dependent on many factors.
 Some of which include:

 As we’ve been discussing, Ritalin withdrawal is not considered severe or dangerous.
 It can, however, be a long and uncomfortable process.
 Medical professionals will discourage you from detoxing alone from any drugs.
 It is imperative that you have professional assistance on your journey toward sobriety from substances.
-Going through medical detox will ensure your safety and comfort during this time.
+Going through NCBI will ensure your safety and comfort during this time.
 In addition, it will also help you long-term from relapsing.

 The experience of addiction specialists will help devise a tapering plan that can range from a few days to weeks.
 They will gradually reduce your dose until your body has adjusted to its new state.